 CREDIT: Ron Niebrugge

-The men set up camp about 15 miles southwest of Fort Clatsop “near the houses of some Clatsop and Kilamox [Nehalem] families” in what is now a residential area of Seaside, Ore.
+The men set up camp about 15 miles southwest of Fort Clatsop, quote, “near the houses of some Clatsop and Kilamox [Nehalem] families” in what is now a residential area of Seaside, Ore.
 Usually at least three men were there, though the number varied and personnel were rotated.
-Salt was obtained by boiling sea water “day and night” in kettles placed on an oven built of stones and fueled by trees and wood debris along the shore.
-The men were soon producing about three quarts a day of what Lewis described as “excellent, fine, strong and white” salt.
+Salt was obtained by boiling sea water, quote, “day and night” in kettles placed on an oven built of stones and fueled by trees and wood debris along the shore.
+The men were soon producing about three quarts a day of what Lewis described as, quote, “excellent, fine, strong and white” salt.
 By February 21, 1806, when the camp was abandoned, the salt makers had accumulated enough for the trip home.
 About three of the approximately four bushels produced at the camp were packed in kegs and used on the homeward journey.

 The back side of this brochure includes scenic photographs, text, and maps.
 Along the top, three side by side color photographs fade into text below describing the individual sites that make up Lewis and Clark National Historical Park, as well as providing logistical information such as safety messaging and contact details.
 Below along the right side, an extensive map of the affiliated park sites spreads to the bottom of the page.
 Along the left side of this map, four inset maps and associated descriptions are stacked one on top of the other to the bottom of the page.
 These maps and associated descriptions offer closer looks at Washington State Park Cape Disappointment, Fort Clatsop, and Oregon State Parks Fort Stevens and Ecola.